-Jonathan D. Ball, Ph.D. is a shareholder with over 15 years of experience representing clients in intellectual property matters, with an emphasis on patent litigation and contentious Patent Office proceedings.
-He also has extensive experience in patent portfolio management, prosecution and licensing, and helps companies develop and implement worldwide IP strategies.
-Dr. Ball also handles appeals to the Court of Appeals for the Federal Circuit.
+Jonathan D. Ball, Ph.D. is a shareholder with 20 years of experience representing clients in intellectual property matters, with an emphasis on patent litigation and contentious Patent Office proceedings.
+He also has wide-ranging experience in patent portfolio management, prosecution and licensing, and helps companies develop and implement worldwide IP strategies.
+Dr. Ball has served as lead counsel in patent cases in Federal District Courts throughout the United States.
+He has litigated numerous pharmaceutical and biotechnology cases, including cases under the Hatch-Waxman Act.
+He also handles appeals to the Court of Appeals for the Federal Circuit.

 He regularly counsels clients in a broad range of technologies, including pharmaceuticals, biotechnology, biologics, chemicals, polymers, medical devices, food sciences, cosmetics and consumer products.
 He has experience in a variety of bio-pharmaceutical matters, including Hatch-Waxman litigation, pre-ANDA diligence, and counseling on pharmaceutical patent life cycle management.